-The Medicare Rights Center mourns the passing of our distinguished Board Member, Gerry Goodrich, whose lifetime commitment to excellence in health care and dedication to Medicare Rights have helped increase access to affordable health care for older adults, people with disabilities, and their communities.
+The Medicare Rights Center mourns the passing of Gerry Goodrich, our distinguished Board Member, who served on the Board from 2015 -2020.
+His lifetime commitment to excellence in health care and dedication to Medicare Rights have helped increase access to affordable health care for older adults, people with disabilities, and their communities.
+Gerry Goodrich was recently honored by the Medicare Rights Center at its 2020 Annual Awards Virtual Event for his impact on health care and aging services.
 Our heartfelt condolences to Gerry’s wife, Susan, and the family, friends, and colleagues who will deeply miss him.
-Gerry Goodrich was recently honored by the Medicare Rights Center at its 2020 Annual Awards Virtual Event for his impact and commitment to excellence in health care and aging services.

 Gerry Goodrich held a number of senior executive roles during his extensive health management career.
 Prior to his retirement in 2016, he served as the Chief Administrative Officer of the Weill Cornell Physician Organization of Weill Cornell Medical College (WCMC).
 Earlier, Mr. Goodrich served in a variety of positions in hospital and health care administration in both the public and private sectors in New York, New Jersey, and internationally.
 Mr. Goodrich has had broad exposure to various levels of government including in the City of New York, the State of New Jersey, and within the Federal Government.